CEO and Group Head, RBC Capital Markets

 Jonathan earned his Honours Bachelor of Commerce Degree (Finance) from Queen’s University in 1991, and is a Chartered Financial Analyst (CFA).

-Ahmed Kachenoura is Co-Head of Global Equities at RBC Capital Markets.
-In this role, Ahmed has global oversight of all aspects of client coverage for traditional cash equities and equity derivatives including sales and trading, origination, new issue distribution, risk management and research, as well as electronic trading.
-He is a member of both the firm's operating committee and the U.S. Operating Committee.
+Ahmed Kachenoura is the Head of Global Equities at RBC Capital Markets.
+In this role, Mr. Kachenoura has global oversight of all aspects of client coverage for traditional cash equities and equity derivatives including sales and trading, origination, new issue distribution, risk management and research, as well as electronic trading.
+He is a member of both the Capital Markets Operating Committee and the U.S. Operating Committee.

-Ahmed joined RBC Capital Markets in August 2012 as Head of EMEA Trading based in London.
-In August 2013, he moved to New York to become Head of Trading for GELPAmericas and Local Head of the U.S. business before being promoted to Head of Global Equity-Linked Products.
-In 2018, he was appointed Co-Head of Global Equities.
-Ahmed has a proven track record in building and managing businesses and has held various senior roles over the past two decades within Equity Derivatives in trading, sales, research and risk management.
+Mr. Kachenoura joined RBC Capital Markets in August 2012 as Head of EMEA Trading based in London.
+In August 2013, he moved to New York to become Head of Trading for GELP Americas and Local Head of the U.S. business before being promoted to Head of Global Equity-Linked Products.
+In 2018, he was appointed Co-Head of Global Equities and in 2021, he took over as the sole Head of Global Equities.
+Mr. Kachenoura has a proven track record in building and managing businesses and has held various senior roles over the past two decades within Equity Derivatives in trading, sales, research and risk management.

-Ahmed is actively engaged in promoting culture and diversity and in giving back to the community.
-He is a member of the RBC U.S. Diversity Leadership Committee.
-Ahmed is actively involved in supporting RBC’s charities and has participated in RBC events for the Ronald McDonald House New York, including Skate with the Greats.
-He has also been a huge supporter of RBC Race for the Kids, where he has served as a team co-captain the past two consecutive years.
+Mr. Kachenoura is actively engaged in promoting culture and diversity and in giving back to the community.
+He is a member of the RBC Enterprise Diversity Leadership Council as well as the RBCCM U.S. Diversity Leadership Committee.
+Mr. Kachenoura is actively involved in supporting RBC’s charities across the globe and has been a huge supporter of RBC Race for the Kids.

-Ahmed holds an engineering degree from Ecole Polytechnique and Ecole Nationale de la Statistique et de l’Administration Economique (ENSAE), and a Masters from Paris IX-Dauphine University in Cognitive Science.
-Prior to joining RBC, he spent 17 years at Credit Agricole CIB where he started his career as a Quant and held several Front Office leadership positions in Equity Derivatives.
-Ahmed and his wife with their two daughters live in New York City.
+Mr. Kachenoura holds an engineering degree from Ecole Polytechnique and Ecole Nationale de la Statistique et de l’Administration Economique (ENSAE), and a Masters from Paris IX-Dauphine University in Cognitive Science.
+Prior to joining RBC, he spent 17 years at Credit Agricole CIB where he began his career as a Quant and held several Front Office leadership positions in Equity Derivatives.
+Mr. Kachenoura lives in New York City with his wife and their two daughters.

 Head, Central Funding

-Daniel Rosenbaum is a Managing Director at RBC Capital Markets, Head of the Central Funding Business (CFG) Division & Chairman of RBC Capital Markets Japan, RBC Barbados Trading Bank Corporation and RBC Capital Markets Arbitrage S.A. subsidiaries.
-As the Head of CFG, Daniel is responsible for overseeing a global secured financing business which delivers balance sheet solutions to its clients.
+Daniel Rosenbaum is a Managing Director at RBC Capital Markets, Head of the Central Funding (CFG) business division and Chairman of the RBC (Barbados) Trading Bank Corporation and RBC CMA LLC subsidiaries.
+As the Head of CFG, Daniel is responsible for overseeing a global secured financing business which delivers balance sheet solutions to its clients as well as managing investment and market making strategies.

 Daniel joined RBC Capital Markets in 1999 in New York as member of the firm's Global Arbitrage and Trading business.
 He was transferred to London in 2000 where he developed a European trading business as well as co-founded the CFG business.
 In 2005 he relocated to the Bahamas to develop the firm's Caribbean platform before being transferred back to New York in 2010.